nrfconnect/sdk-nrf/applications/nrf_desktop/doc/battery_meas.rst

 Configuration
 *************

-The module uses the Zephyr :ref:`zephyr:adc_interface` driver to measure voltage.
+The module uses the Zephyr :ref:`zephyr:adc_api` driver to measure voltage.
 For this reason, set the following options:

 * :option:`CONFIG_ADC` - the module implementation uses Zephyr ADC driver.